InSimo/ISSofaPython/README.md

 ```

 This change is however more natural when dealing with other part of the `Data` API
-For example setting the parent of a `Data` in SofaPython requires accessing the read/write `value` attribute of a `Data`.
+For example setting the parent of a `Data` in SofaPython requires to write:
 ```lang=python
 obj.findData('printLog').setParent(parentData)
 ```